TloSmallpotato/tinyreader/docs/FFMPEG_KIT_TESTFLIGHT_FIX.md

 ## Summary

-The fix is to ensure `ffmpeg-kit-react-native` is set to version **6.0.2** (not 6.0.3, which doesn't exist).
+The fix ensures all references to `ffmpeg-kit-react-native` point to version **6.0.2**:

-Key steps:
-1. Update `package.json` to use version 6.0.2
-2. Add `resolutions` and `overrides` fields to force version 6.0.2
-3. Delete all lockfiles and node_modules
-4. Reinstall dependencies
-5. Clear EAS build cache and rebuild

-After these steps, the build should complete successfully without trying to resolve the non-existent 6.0.3 version.
+✅ **npm package**: 6.0.2
+✅ **iOS native framework**: 6.0.2
+✅ **Download URLs**: v6.0.2
+✅ **Automatic patching**: Enabled via postinstall script

+After running `npm install`, the postinstall script automatically patches the podspec to use the correct version.
+This ensures successful builds on EAS and TestFlight without manual intervention.